STAND. COM. REP. NO. 353

 State of Hawaii

-Your Committee on Human Services, to which was referred S.B.
-No. 162 entitled:
+Your Committee on Government Operations, to which was referred S.B.
+No. 135 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from a member of the Kaua‘i County Council, Hawai‘i State Association of Counties, and O‘ahu County Committee on Legislative Priorities of the Democratic Party of Hawai‘i.
-Your Committee received comments on this measure from the Department of Taxation and Tax Foundation of Hawaii.
+Your Committee received testimony in support of this measure from the Office of Enterprise Technology Services and one individual.
+Your Committee received comments on this measure from the Disability and Communication Access Board.

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 162, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 162, S.D.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 135, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 135, S.D.
 1, and be referred to your Committee on Ways and Means.